jasimismail/spring-batch-mysql-to-mongdb/README.md

 * You can also configure the batch process as a scheduled job.
 You can configure the time in environment variables as mentioned above.

 ### Issue
-This repository is maintained actively, so if you face any issue please <a href="#">raise an issue</a>.
+This repository isn't maintained actively, so if you face any issue please <a href="https://github.com/jasimismail/spring-batch-mysql-to-mongdb/issues">raise an issue</a>.

 #### Liked the work?
 Give the repository a star :-)